ysxu/AzureMobile-Leaderboard/README.md

 azure mobile recipe use leaderboard
 ```

-The module will create a Leaderboard table and a Result table, configure their action scripts, and download neccessary client-side files in the same directory as where the module is called.
+The module will create a Leaderboard table and a Result table, configure their scripts, and download neccessary client-side files in the same directory as where the module is called.

 ## Use it